We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 It is often helpful for us to discuss the type of procedures proposed with your equine dental technician, in order that we can ensure that enough time is allowed for provision of sedation and that no further diagnosis is required prior to treatment.
 Please make sure you ask your dental technician to contact us prior to the visit so we are best able to help and ask that the equine dental technician completes a form prior to the appointment, which can be obtained from our reception team.
 If sedation is being administered for an equine dental technician to carry out work, then we may ask the owner to complete a consent form to clarify our responsibility and the risks involved.

 Please note as we are obliged, in law, to supervise the work being performed, so will have to stay for the majority of the procedures being performed.
 Bell Equine charges a significantly reduced hourly fee for this service, as well as the cost of the sedatives and visit.
-In some situations, though, it may be cheaper for our dental expert, Rob Pascoe to carry out this work.
+In some situations, though, it may be cheaper for one of our vets to carry out this work.
 If you wish to discuss this further then please contact us where we will be happy to advise you.

 Unfortunately, we are unable to provide sedation for any surgical dental procedures.
 This includes, but is not limited to, treating periodontal disease, treating caries, treating endodontic disease and extraction of any teeth, other than normal non-displaced wolf teeth.
 Qualified equine dental technicians have been assessed to a high standard in routine dental care procedures, but are not qualified or insured in such acts of veterinary surgery.
 It is, therefore, potentially harmful to your horse if they undertake more complex treatments and we are unable to facilitate this.
 If you have been advised by your vet or a dental technician that your horse may require these types of treatment, we would very happy to work with your dental technician and/or veterinary surgeon on a referral basis.

-Cases can be treated as a referral by our dental expert, Rob Pascoe, who is fully equipped, qualified and experienced in all aspects of equine dentistry and will be happy to help.
+Cases can be treated as a referral by Antonio Hinojosa, who is fully equipped, qualified and experienced in all aspects of equine dentistry and will be happy to help.
 Following treatment, any routine dental care needs can be discussed with your regular veterinary surgeon or dental technician.